-Before you use HBR to back up NFS NAS files for a local IDC, note the following points:
+Before you use HBR to back up files from an NFS file system, note the following information:

-- To achieve the optimal backup performance, we recommend that you run a backup client on a host with the following configurations: 64-bit CPU with at least two cores and more than 8 GB available memory.
+- To achieve the optimal backup performance, we recommend that you run a backup client on a host that has the following configurations: 64-bit processors, two or more CPU cores, and more than 8 GB available memory.

-- The available memory determines the size of data that can be backed up.
-For a host with 4 GB available memory, a maximum of one million files can be backed up, with 8 TB data in total.
+- The volume of data that can be backed up depends on the available memory.
+If a host has 4 GB available memory, a maximum of one million files or 8 TB data can be backed up.

-(Recommended) Prepare an AccessKey for a RAM user
+(Recommended) Prepare an AccessKey pair for a RAM user

-An AccessKey is required when you activate a backup client.
-If the AccessKey of an Alibaba Cloud account is leaked, all cloud resources under the account may be exposed to risk.
-Therefore, we recommend that you use the AccessKey of a RAM user to activate backup clients.
-Before you back up data, make sure that a RAM user is created and an AccessKey is created for the RAM user.
+An AccessKey pair is required when you activate a backup client.
+The AccessKey pair is an identity credential.
+If an AccessKey pair of your Alibaba Cloud account is used, all cloud resources that belong to the account are exposed to risks.
+Therefore, we recommend that you use an AccessKey pair of a RAM user to activate backup clients.
+Before you back up data, make sure that a RAM user is created and an AccessKey pair is created for the RAM user.
 For more information, see Create a RAM user and Create an AccessKey pair for a RAM user.

-- The host that runs the file backup client must have access to the Internet.
-If the host is an Elastic Compute Service (ECS) instance, the ECS instance can access the Internet through an Elastic IP Address (EIP) or a Network Address Translation (NAT) gateway.
+- The host that runs the backup client for files must have access to the Internet.
+If the host is an Elastic Compute Service (ECS) instance, the ECS instance can access the Internet by using an elastic IP address (EIP) or a Network Address Translation (NAT) gateway.

-- Only a small number of control commands are sent during the Internet access, which incurs few traffic fees.
+- Only a small number of commands are sent over the Internet, which incurs few traffic fees.

 - Log on to the HBR console.

-If your server or virtual machine runs a Linux operating system without a graphical user interface (GUI), use an intermediate host with a GUI as an agent to log on to the HBR console.
+If the host of the NFS client runs a Linux operating system without a graphical user interface (GUI), use an intermediate host with a GUI as an agent to log on to the HBR console.

-- Select a region where you want to store backup data.
+- In the top navigation bar, select the region where you want to store backup data.

-- If you use a Virtual Private Cloud (VPC), select the region of the VPC where the data to be backed up resides.
-This guarantees a fast backup.
+- If you use a virtual private cloud (VPC), select the region of the VPC.
+This guarantees a high backup speed.

-- If you do not use a VPC but expect optimal backup performance, we recommend that you select a region that is close to the location where the data to be backed up resides.
+- If you do not use a VPC and you need to achieve optimal backup performance, select a region that is close to the location of the data that you want to back up.

-- If you do not use a VPC but expect disaster recovery, we recommend that you select a region distant from the location where the data to be backed up resides to avoid losing data during a disaster.
+- If you do not use a VPC and you need to implement disaster recovery, select a region that is distant from the location of the data that you want to back up.

-- If you have created backup vaults, set the value to Select Vault and select a backup vault from the Vault Name drop-down list.
+- If you have created backup vaults, click Select Vault, and select a backup vault from the Vault Name drop-down list.

-- If you have not created any backup vaults, set the value to Create Vault and set Vault Name to create a backup vault.
-The vault name can be a maximum of 64 characters in length.
+- If you have not created backup vaults, click Create Vault and specify the Vault Name field.
+The name must be 1 to 64 characters in length.

-Source Client The source of the backup client.
+Backup Client The backup client that you want to add.
 You can select an activated client or create a client.
 Client Name The name of the backup client.
-The client name can be a maximum of 64 characters in length.
-Software Platform The operating system that is running on the host from which you want to back up data.
+The name must be 1 to 64 characters in length.
+Software Platform The operating system that is running on the server or VM from which you want to back up data.
 Valid values: